theexperiential/Owlette/README.md

 #### 🔄 Process Details

+- **Autolaunch/Manage**: Enables or disables monitoring for the selected process.
+If enabled, Owlette will check the process every 10 seconds.
+If it is unresponsive, it will attempt to close and relaunch it.
+If the process ID (PID) is no longer found, Owlette will attempt to relaunch it automatically.
 - **Name**: Text field to enter the name of the process.
 - **Exe Path**: Text field to specify the executable path.
 Includes a "Browse" button.
 - **File Path / Cmd Line Args**: Text field for additional file paths or command-line arguments.
 Includes a "Browse" button.
 - **Launch Time Delay (s)**: Text field to specify a time delay, in seconds, before the process starts.
 - **Time to Initialize (s)**: Text field to specify the total time, in seconds, to give a process to fully initialize before checking it's responsitivity.
-- **Autolaunch Process**: Enable or disable monitoring for the selected process.
-If enabled, Owlette will check the process every 10 seconds.
-If it is unresponsive, it will attempt to close and relaunch it.
-If the process ID (PID) is no longer found, Owlette will attempt to relaunch it automatically.
 - **Relaunch Attempts til Restart**: Set the number of relaunch attempts before a system restart is triggered.
 Owlette will prompt you with a 30 second countdown window before starting, which you may either initiate, pause or cancel.
 If the countdown completes, the restart will continue.
+- **Priority**: Dropdown menu to set the priority level of the process (how much CPU time the process gets compared to other running processes).
+- **Window Visibility**: Dropdown menu to set the process window to be shown or hidden.
-- **Add Process**: Adds a new process to the Process Startup List based on the details provided.
+- **Add**: Adds a new process to the Process Startup List based on the details provided.

 #### 📋 Process Startup List

 - **Listbox**: Displays the list of configured processes.
 The list is ordered, so your processes will be started in the order you define.
+- **Kill**: Terminates the selected and running process.
+- **Del**: Removes the selected process from the list.
-- **Up**: Move the selected process up in the list (start it before other processes).
+- **Up**: Moves the selected process up in the list (start it before other processes).
-- **Down**: Move the selected process down in the list (start it after other processes).
+- **Down**: Moves the selected process down in the list (start it after other processes).
-- **Del**: Remove the selected process from the list.
-- **Save Changes**: Save any modifications to the selected process and Alerts section.
+- **Save Changes**: Saves any modifications to the selected process and Notifications section.
+Note that changes are also saved when you press your return key on your keyboard in a text field, or click anywhere outside of one in the UI.

-#### 📧 Email Alerts
+#### 📧 Notifications

 - **Emails To (Comma Separated)**: Text field to specify the recipient email addresses, separated by commas.
 - **Gmail**: Toggle to initiate (or disable) Gmail email notifications.